 For example, IPL (Intense Pulsed Light) is frequently used to diffuse redness and facial telangiectasia.
 Recent studies have shown that IPL also helps reduce heightened levels of VEGF (vascular endothelial growth factor) in rosacea patients, thus hindering new vascular growth.
 But IPL scatters its light energy and can create unwanted reactions like transient hypopigmentation.

-No, you cannot “cure” Telangiectasia because although you can treat it by shutting down the blood vessel(s) in question, the body likes to “repair” itself by forming what is known as collaterals or new blood vessels to compensate for those you shut down.
+No, you cannot “cure” Telangiectasia, because, although you can treat it by shutting down the blood vessel(s) in question, the body likes to “repair” itself by forming what is known as collaterals or new blood vessels to compensate for those you shut down.
 Thus, treating broken capillaries requires maintenance on your part.
 Every patient Carmen treats receives “homework” in the way of:

 After researching for this article I decided to proceed with laser treatment(s) at Simple Skin Solutions.
-I arrived at Carmen’s office at 3:00 p.m. on a Tuesday.
-She had me lay down on her table for a thorough cleanse (no exfoliation).
+I arrived at Carmen’s office at 3 p.m. on a Tuesday.
+She had me lay down on her esthetic table for a thorough cleanse (no exfoliation).
 She then had me sit up so she could assess my Telangiectasia (she wore these funny magnifier-like glasses).

 Carmen used the Cutera 1064ND; YAG laser (Excel Laser) on my Telangeactasia.
 This laser allows her to service all skin types and skin colors (as well as all vessel colors).
-The entire laser session took about 15 minutes and 111 pulses (which is a lot for one session according to Carmen).
-I looked pretty bad immediately following the procedure but my skin started to calm down rather quickly.
-Did the procedure hurt?
-Honestly, yes, it did.
-It was one of the most unpleasant procedures I have experienced.
-Every pulse felt like a bad bee sting!
+The entire laser session took about 15 minutes and 111 pulses, which is a lot for one session according to Carmen) I could write an entire book on the various types of lasers available, etc., but again, your medical professional will know which laser is right for you.

-On my drive home my skin felt warm (but not hot or uncomfortable at all).
+On my drive home my skin felt warm, but not hot or uncomfortable at all.
 It was red but did not hurt or itch in any way.
-I was instructed not to exercise, not to take hot showers, not to wash my face with hot water, not to do anything that would bring heat to my face (vessels hold on to heat).
-I was also told not to use glycolic acids or retinols on my face for at least 48 hours.
+I was instructed not to exercise, no hot shower, no washing my face with hot water — nothing that would bring heat to my face (vessels hold on to heat).
+No glycolics or retinols on my face for at least 48 hours.

 For some folks, bruising and blistering can occur (I did develop one small blister on the bridge of my nose).
 I also experienced a brown spot called a “hop” on the side of my nose.
 Quite complicated to explain but basically a “mode hop” is when the laser changes frequency.
 I was told that both my blister and my hop would go away in a week or so.
 I was also told to prepare for minimal (meaning the rest of the day) to some (a few days) downtime in case of bruising or blistering.
 The only downtime I took was the rest of that day.
 I stayed in that evening but my morning I was headed back to work!

 Full healing or re-absorption of the vessels takes about seven to eight weeks so you won’t see the full, positive effect of the treatment until then.
-In the meantime, today is Thursday (I was treated on Tuesday) and I look much better.
+Carmen scheduled my follow-up treatment in five weeks.
+Meantime, today is Thursday (I was treated on Tuesday) and I look much better.
 In fact, I look great except that you can still see the blister on the side of my nose and the “hop” on the bridge of my nose.
-Most of my broken capillaries are gone, but other very small ones are still visible (expected; too early yet).
-But, my “rudolph nose” already looks much much better and although the treatment did hurt…I’ll be back!
+Most of my broken capillaries are gone, but other very small ones are still visible, which is expected as it’s too early yet.
+But, my “rudolph nose” already looks much much better and although the treatment did hurt, I’ll definitely do it again.

-See Your Doctor if You Plan to Treat Telangiectasias
+See Your Doctor

 Every state has their own guidelines for who can and cannot perform laser treatments so your best bet is to see a plastic surgeon or dermatologist who has been laser certified.
-I also suggest asking for references; two to three patients that you can speak to privately about their experience, results, etc.
+I also suggest asking for references, two to three patients that you can speak to privately about their experience, results, etc.